christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

 ## 1 LEX
 ```

 When the recipe is applied to the training set, a column is made for LEX because the factor levels come from `flight_data` (not the training set), but this column will contain all zeros.
 This is a “zero-variance predictor” that has no information within the column.
-While some R functions will not produce an error for such predictors, it usually causes warnings and other issues. `step_zv()` will remove columns from the data when the training set data have a single value, so it is added to the recipe after `step_dummy()`:
+While some R functions will not produce an error for such predictors, it usually causes warnings and other issues. `step_zv()` will remove columns from the data when the training set data only contains one single fixed value, so it is added to the recipe after `step_dummy()`:

 ```r
 flights_rec <-